Quantum aspects of spacetime: A quantum optics view of acceleration radiation and black holes: Quantum field theory and quantum optics of atom-field interactions and particle detectors

 With the expansions~(\ref{eq:field_expansion}) and (\ref{eq:QO_atomic-transitions}) of the field and atomic operators, the interaction Hamiltonian~(\ref{eq:QO_interaction_potential}) in the interaction picture takes the explicit form

 in the notation we will use in subsequent sections.
 (Here, the symbol $I$ stands for interaction picture.)
 Incidentally, the products of field and atomic transition operators in Eqs.~(\ref{eq:QO_interaction_potential}) and (\ref{eq:multimode-interaction-QO}) denote tensor products of factors in separate spaces (e.g., the term $a_{\boldsymbol{s}} \sigma_+$ stands for $a_{\boldsymbol{s}} \otimes \sigma_+$ affecting two distinct systems).
-For each frequency, Eq.~(\ref{eq:multimode-interaction-QO}) involves four terms, with each one representing a particular photon creation/annihilation process with atomic excitation/de-excitation, as shown in Fig.~\ref{fig:QO-processes}.